 Capital One Venture Rewards Credit Card

 Another solid contender is the Capital One Venture Rewards Credit Card.
 It earns 2x miles for every $1 you spend.
 You can redeem your miles for travel statement credits on recent purchases.
 Two other options include transferring miles to airlines and hotels or booking upcoming travel on the Capital One travel portal.
 The annual fee is $95.

-Now can still be a good time to apply for an airline credit card if you plan on flying regularly with an airline and can earn the signup bonus.
+Now can still be a good time to try for an airline credit card if you plan on flying regularly with an airline and can earn the signup bonus.
 However, you may also choose a flexible travel rewards card that lets you redeem your credit card points for multiple travel brands.
 Flexibility can be more valuable now than in the recent past.

 Is it worth it to get an airline credit card?

 An airline credit card can be worth it if you’re loyal to a particular airline.
 The card can help you earn miles or use benefits like lounge access or free checked bags.
 The purchase rewards and benefits should be worth more than the annual fee.

-Also, make sure you apply when you can qualify for the signup bonus.
+Also, make sure you try when you can qualify for the signup bonus.
 Most bonuses require you to spend between $1,000 and $5,000 in the first 3 months.

 If the rewards are worth less than the annual fee, you should consider a flexible travel rewards credit card instead.
 This card lets you redeem points for multiple airlines, hotels, and car rental agencies.
 You may also earn bonus points on all travel purchases instead of only for that airline.